In this article, we explain how to set an CNAME record within the DNS settings of your domain name.

 - IMPORTANT!
 Web Hosting services at TransIP can only be used by the domain names they are ordered for.
 Because of this, you cannot point a CNAME record to a different domain name at TransIP when it is actively using a Web Hosting service.

-- Want to point a CNAME record to a (sub)domain that is registered at TransIP, but is not actively using a Web Hosting service?
+- Want to point a CNAME record to a (sub)domain other than the domain you are setting the CNAME record for?
 Then make sure you enter the full (sub)domain in the 'Value' field and close the value with a dot.
 This so called 'trailing dot' prevents our DNS software of automatically adding the current root domain in the background.

 A trailing dot cannot be used for any DNS type when entering the 'Name' of a DNS record.
 The name can only consist of either the root domain (by entering an @) or a subdomain (by only entering the subdomain).